TrevorHD/TrevorHD/README.md

 * **FlowerHeightShifts** (*R*): An analysis of experimental results examining how increases in ambient temperature affect the distribution of flower heights in two invasive thistle species, as well as the resulting effects on dispersal estimates under a fluid dynamics model.
 * **InsectSeedRemoval** (*R*): A survival analysis of data from an experiment examining the effects of increased growing temperatures and elaiosome presence/absence on seed removal by insects, namely ants.

+Several of these repositories are current research that will eventually be made public.